njbca/OptiPlant/docs/src/usage.md

 New technologies associated with a profile also requires to be added in the profile folder.

 !!! warning
     Avoid changing the cells in red.
-The julia code identify the position of some column based on the names in red.
-These can be changed but the `src/ReadData/user_defined` files shouls also be modified accordingly.
+The julia code identifies the position of some column based on the names in red.
+These can be changed but the `src/ReadData/user_defined` files should also be modified accordingly.

 ### Selected units